BitTuner-Jack/open-projects_PINN4NSEqs/README.md

-# Physics-Informed Neural Networks for Navier-Stokes Equations （Wind-Filed Reconstruction）
+# Physics-Informed Neural Networks for Navier-Stokes Equations

 This project implements a Physics-Informed Neural Network (PINN) to solve the 3D Navier-Stokes equations.
 The model combines data observations with physical constraints to predict fluid dynamics.